 Nick de Pencier

 As both producer and director of photography his credits include the feature documentary Let It Come Down: The Life of Paul Bowles which was nominated for a Genie, a Rockie, and won the International Emmy Award for Best Arts Documentary.
 The Holier It Gets, a documentary filmed in Canada and India, won Best Cultural and Best Independent Canadian Documentary at Hot Docs, 2000, and won Geminis for best writing, editing, and direction in a documentary series, as well as a nomination for The Donald Brittain award for best documentary and a Chalmers Award nomination.
-In 2002 he produced and shot the documentary: The True Meaning of Pictures about the work and world of Kentucky photographer Shelby Lee Adams, which premiered at TIFF and then Played at Sundance.
+In 2002 he produced and shot the documentary: The True Meaning of Pictures about the work and world of Kentucky photographer Shelby Lee Adams, which premiered at TIFF and then played at Sundance.
 It was nominated for two Gemini Awards and won for best Arts Doc.
-This was followed in 2003 by Hockey Nomad based on Dave Bidini’s best-selling book Tropic of Hockey about hockey in unlikely places around the globe which was nominated for a Banff Rockie Award, as well as three Geminis, winning for the Best Sports Documentary.
-He was also producer and director of photography on Act of God – a feature documentary about the metaphysics of being struck by lightning, which was selected as the opening night film for Hot Docs International Film Festival as well as being in competition at the Karlovy-Vary International Film Festival in 2009.
-Most recently, de Pencier has been the Producer and Cinematographer of Watermark – another collaboration with Jennifer Baichwal and Edward Burtynsky – which premiered as a Special Presentation at TIFF and Berlin, Won the Toronto Film Critics Award for Best Canadian Film, and the CSA for Best Documentary and is in wide theatrical release in many territories around the world.
+This was followed in 2003 by Hockey Nomad based on Dave Bidini’s best-selling book Tropic of Hockey, which was nominated for a Banff Rockie Award, as well as three Geminis, winning for the Best Sports Documentary.
+De Pencier was the Producer of the documentary Manufactured Landscapes, which won the Chum City Award for best Canadian feature at TIFF in 2006, the Genie Award for best Documentary, and was distributed in 20 countries.
+He was also producer and director of photography on Act of God – a feature documentary about the metaphysics of being struck by lightning, which was the opening night film for Hot Docs as well as being in competition at the Karlovy-Vary International Film Festival in 2009.
+De Pencier was the Producer and Cinematographer of Watermark – a collaboration with Jennifer Baichwal and Edward Burtynsky – which premiered as a Special Presentation at TIFF and Berlin, won the Toronto Film Critics Award for Best Canadian Film, the Canadian Screen Award for Best Documentary, and was released theatrically in numerous territories around the world.